Inflect logo

 Natural Disaster Risk

-Masterton has a very low overall risk profile, with an INFORM Risk score of 1.5 out of 10 as of September 2025.
-However, like much of New Zealand, it is exposed to specific geological and meteorological threats that require consideration in any infrastructure deployment.
+Masterton has a very low overall natural disaster risk profile, with an INFORM Risk score of 1.5 out of 10, as of September 2025.
+This makes it an attractive location for resilient infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business